 X The Unknown: My TEDx Story

+If you ask any TEDx organizer what is your TEDx story, you’ll get an answer that amazes you.
 It is now more than six years that TED—a conference with the mission of sharing “Ideas Worth Spreading,” launched one of the world’s most successful programs called TEDx.
 A TEDx is a TED-like event for the local communities.
 According to TED, the mission for TEDx is to “empower communities everywhere to organize events that connect people, spread ideas, and inspire positive impact.”

 But this was not the mission for TEDx from the beginning.
 TEDx evolved and shaped itself, and it’s a mission.
 In other words, people who are involved in organizing and attending TEDx’es are developing.
 Just in the past 12 months, about 9,000 organizers all around the globe, hosted more than 3,000 events producing 18,000 TEDxTalks presenting local ideas worth spreading.
 Collectively together, these talks had views more than 450 million times.
 Among these TED-like experiences, is TEDxTehran, the first and the largest TEDx event in Iran which kicked off in 2013.
 I am very much involved in organizing TEDxTehran, and this is my TEDx story.

 In 1999, I was one of a few lucky Iranians who had access to 36kb/second internet connection. kkkkccssshhhhhhhh… suddenly the sound of my little fax modem would be brought me to these parallel universes; I discovered the power of the internet.
 But it wasn’t until ten years later, that I found the real power of deep connection.
 I remember I was reading a blog when I suddenly saw this video named Barry Schwartz: The Paradox of Choice.
 It took me about three hours to download the video, and I watched it over and over.
 It was the perfect time for me to hear this idea.
 It was that ‘aha’ moment for me when I finally realized how to cope with too many choices.
 At the end of the video —or as TED put’s it: talk, I saw this attractive red logo: TED.
-When I clicked on the link below the talk, the website had about 50 videos on it, each presenting a simple, yet the exciting idea of the world around me.
+When I clicked on the link below the talk, the website had about 50 videos on it, each presenting a simple, yet exciting idea of the world around me.
 I commented on one with the little English I knew, and immediately someone replied, the feeling of me being read and respond to was beautiful.
 I was part of a global movement of ideas.